Violent protest in downtown Atlanta over killing of activist

 Opponents of the training center have been protesting for over a year by building platforms in surrounding trees and camping out at the site.

 They say the $90 million project, which would be built by the Atlanta Police Foundation, involves cutting down so many trees that it would be environmentally damaging.
-They also oppose investing so much money in a facility they say will be used to practice “urban warfare.”
+They also oppose spending so much money on a facility they say will be used to practice "urban warfare."

-The GBI said about 25 campsites were located and removed Wednesday and mortar-style fireworks, edged weapons, pellet rifles, gas masks and a blow torch were recovered.
+The GBI said about 25 campsites were located and removed in Wednesday's raid, and mortar-style fireworks, edged weapons, pellet rifles, gas masks and a blow torch were recovered.

-Seven people were arrested during the raid and charged with domestic terrorism and criminal trespass, with other charges pending, the GBI said.
+Seven people were arrested and charged with domestic terrorism and criminal trespass, with other charges pending, the GBI said.
 They range in age from 20 to 34 years, and none are Georgia residents.